technofocus-pte/buildmoderniseaiappsdepth/Use case 10/Usecase10.md

 To clean up all the resources created by this sample:

-1. Go back Github codespace tab and run `zd down –purge`
+1. Go back Github codespace tab and run `azd down –purge`

 ![](./media/image27.jpeg)